tensorflow/community/rfcs/20200612-stream-executor-c-api.md

 is quite large and some of its methods are only sporadically used.
 Therefore, we plan to wrap only a subset of key StreamExecutorInterface functionality.
 We decided on this subset based on the PluggableDevice usecase as well as potential future devices such as TPUs.

+Implementation conventions:

+* Structs include `struct_size` parameter.
+This parameter should be filled in both by TensorFlow and the plugin and can be checked to determine which struct fields are available for current version of TensorFlow.
+* Struct name prefixes indicates which side of the API is responsible for populating the struct:
+  * `SE_` prefix: filled by TensorFlow.
+  * `SP_` prefix: filled by plugins, except `struct_size` which is also filled by TensorFlow when TensorFlow passes it to a callback.

 See proposed C API below:

 ```cpp